KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 This also works both before and after login.
 Another option is to run `ifconfig` from `crosh` (Ctrl-Alt-t) after guest login.

+Try pinging that IP address from your Linux workstation.

 ### Using deploy_chrome